muzyk0/News-Portal-fullstack-monorepo/README.md

 Once connected, you can key in SQL queries as you like.
 Please refer to psql documentation for help on using psql client.

 https://www.postgresql.org/docs/9.4/static/app-psql.html

+## Solve problems

+#### If you can error `listen EADDRINUSE: address already in use :::4000`

+First, you would want to know which process is using port 3000

+`sudo lsof -i :4000`
+this will list all PID listening on this port, once you have the PID you can terminate it with the following:

+`kill -9 {PID}`